tornett/google-kv-translate/README.md

 # google-kv-translate
 Use Google Cloud Translation API to batch translate strings in JSON key value file.
+Where the only difference is a regional difference, the Translation API will not help and so a local dictionary is used.
+At this time, only Great Britain is supported for this mode through an appropriate -t locale such as en-GB.
+With -t en-GB, no network calls are made to Google and is therefore at no transactional cost.

 # Setup